retro16/acsi2stm/doc/flashing.md

     |     (o)         \/ |_|       -|--
     |_______________________________|

+### Flashing the compact PCB

+If you have the recommended USB USART adapter, it should plug right away in the *UART* port.
+The adapter will power the board and enable flash mode right away so you just have to plug it in and start flashing.

-On the *Compact PCB*, put a jumper on FLASH to enable serial flashing mode.
-Connect TX to RX, RX to TX and GND together.
+If you have a different adapter, put a jumper on the FLASH pins, then connect TX to RX, RX to TX and GND together.
+Power the board through USB-C.

 ### Flashing using STM32CubeProg